Skip to navigation Skip to content

 Code the medical certificate by using the Medical Certificate workflow in Process Direct.
 Complete all relevant fields within the workflow.

-To code the medical certificate see Table 4 of Assessing and coding medical evidence for temporary incapacity exemptions before returning to this process.
+To code the medical certificate, see Table 4 of Assessing and coding medical certificates for temporary incapacity exemptions before returning to this process.
 The workflow will create a DOC on the customer's record outlining the temporary incapacity that has been recorded.

 Temporary incapacity granted + Read more ...